yscout/FunRadar/backend/Testing_results.md

-# Testing Guide for FunRadar Backend
+# Testing Results for FunRadar Backend

 This is a brief illustration of running RSpec/Cucumber testings and respective results.